 There is thus an asymmetry between the downside risk and the upside risk.
 The missed opportunity of not being invested during a rebound is huge.
 While the corrections or bear markets if we do not succumb to the pressure of selling on the way down, can be overcome through time.
 We talked about the anatomy of corrections, but we end this piece with two simple charts that show the anatomy of market recoveries when the correction is over.

 This is probably the most important thing to realise — that there will be a bottom in markets when the correction is over, and the markets invariably will recover.
 This is something that we must always keep in mind.

-Yes, of course, there is a dispersion of returns and no two recoveries are the same, but we mapped out all 23 corrections and how the market did up to 60 months post the correction ending.
-We can clearly see the upward sloping chart with returns on average showing between 36%~82% during that period.
+Yes, of course, there is a dispersion of returns and no two recoveries are the same.
+But we mapped out all 23 corrections and how the market did up to 60 months post the correction ending.
+We can clearly see the upward sloping chart with returns on average showing between 36% and 82% during that period.

 Other articles on market timing:

 - Raja Ampat and the rewards of time rather than timing

 - "Hindsight is 20/20": Why we should stick to consistent, global diversification

 - "I'll invest when the market crashes" is flawed.
 It's about time in the markets rather than market timing